 Along with a modern, customizable interface, Adept has updated many of the product and workflow terms to standardize with contemporary expectations.
 A few examples:

 Sign In / Sign Out Check In / Check Out

 Checker Workflow Manager

 The overall effect, based on modernization of the user experience, is to simplify access to information and to take performance to a new level.
-(There is a list of all the new features at the Adept website: http://www.synergissoftware.com/whats-new-adept-2017.html).
+Check out the list of all the new features here.
 Between the under-the-hood changes and the modernized user interface, Adept 2017 delivers a modern, responsive approach to engineering document management for all levels of users.

 Want to learn more about how the new features of Adept or see how it can benefit your organization?
 Contact us.

 Randall S. Newton is the principal analyst and managing director at Consilia Vektor, a consulting firm serving the engineering software industry.
 He has been directly involved in engineering software in a number of roles since 1985.